-On 12 December, the Swiss National Bank (SNB) lowered its key interest rate by another 0.5 percentage points to 0.5%.
-Here is an overview of the key issues related to the current interest rate cut.
+The Swiss National Bank (SNB) lowered its key interest rate by a further 0.25% to zero on 19 June.
+We provide an overview of the key issues surrounding the current key interest rate cut.

 Das 'Beste Angebot' wird anhand der aktuellen Zinsentwicklungen ermittelt und berücksichtigt sowohl Saron- als auch Festhypotheken.